100 Village Sq Dowelltown

 “We are looking at the same amount of money we had last year not counting step increases.
 Basically what we are asking for is the raises, increases in employee health care insurance, and funding to buy land for construction of a new school, “ said Director Cripps.

-Funds will also be included in the school budget for the purchase of 24.5 acres of property on North Congress Boulevard near Northside Elementary School for construction of a new pre-K to 2nd grade elementary school.
-The price is $18,000 per acre.
+Funds are included in the school budget for the purchase of 24.5 acres of property on North Congress Boulevard near Northside Elementary School for construction of a new pre-K to 2nd grade elementary school.
+The price is $18,000 per acre for a total of $441,000.
 The purchase is subject to favorable core drilling and a TDOT traffic study.

 No new teaching positions will be created in 2020-21 and to help prevent a reduction in staff due to possible decreases in state BEP funding a few teachers already in the system may be reassigned to fill openings from retirements or to meet other needs.